Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

 Enter the second number: <span style="color: #0f0;">25</span>
 </pre>

 You then print all of the statistics using the **exact** format below.
-Your `main` method must generate this exact format for any two integers between 1 and 1000.
+Your `alignNumbers` method must generate this exact format for any two integers between 1 and 1000.

 ```
 Sum:                        45